 The Pacific Horticultural and Agricultural Market Access Program or PHAMA Plus provides practical and targeted assistance to help Pacific island countries manage regulatory aspects associated with exporting primary and value-added products.
 This encompasses gaining access for products into new markets, and helping to manage issues associated with maintaining and improving existing trade.

 Core countries assisted through PHAMA Plus are Fiji, Papua New Guinea, Samoa, Solomon Islands, Tonga, and Vanuatu.
 PHAMA Plus is supported by the Australian and New Zealand governments.

-With the rise in a global economy and challenges such as climate change, an increasing world population and diminishing food security, it is imperative development opportunities a re-improved and the region is economically secure.
+Agriculture is central to the livelihoods of Pacific peoples however, the region has been economically disadvantaged with limited development opportunities.
+With the rise in a global economy and challenges such as climate change, increasing world population and diminishing food security, it is imperative development opportunities are improved to boost economic security in the region.

 Examples of our activities include:

 The PHAMA Plus program management office is located at 74 Ratu Sukuna Rd in Suva, Fiji.
 Smaller offices are operated in other core countries, staffed by dedicated teams including National Export Market Facilitators.
 PHAMA Plus is managed by DT Global with KALANG Consultancy Services Australia.